-Mail order braces are a relatively new type of orthodontic treatment that is available online.
+Mail-order orthodontics is a relatively new type of orthodontic treatment that is available online.
 Many companies offer these braces to people who have problems such as overbites, underbites, crossbites, gaps, and other issues.
-Many people try these products because of their seemingly affordable prices and their ability to have them mailed to their home.
 However, these braces fall short in several areas.
 It’s always best to see an orthodontist up close and in the office.
-Here’s a little bit more information about the mail order orthodontics.
-Take your time reading the information so that you will know what choice to make when it comes to getting braces at home.
+Here’s a little bit more information about the mail-order orthodontics.
+In this post, we’ll show you all the facts on mail-order orthodontics and why they fall short.
+Let’s get cracking.

 About Getting Do It Yourself Dental Braces

-The alignment correction products that companies sell for braces at home are not traditional metal braces and brackets.
+The teeth-straightening products that companies sell for braces for DIY are not traditional metal braces and brackets.
 Most of the time, these companies offer plastic aligners that may be similar to the Invisalign product.
 Because they’re only offering plastic aligners, there are a lot of complex situations that they cannot handle.
-The mail order aligner system is only for slight to medium issues.
-Any issues that are more complex than that should be referred to a skilled orthodontist.

 How Braces at Home Work